 Has your carpet or hardwood floor seen better days?
 Whether you want to switch things up or just go for a fresher version of what you already have, it’s not a part of your upgrade that should be ignored.
 There’s no denying that hardwood floors need maintenance, and now might be the time to start.
 Before getting your timber floors done, make sure you choose the right floor sanding company to do it.
 Unless you are confident in sanding them yourself, you should definitely look to a professional.
 These days, experts are leaning towards hard flooring for bedrooms.

 “Traditionally, people have less carpet in their bedrooms, due to ease of maintenance,” says Tom Mathews of Shelton Lee Flooring.
 “People are putting hard surfaces in their rooms, and then getting a luxurious area rug to put underneath the bed or at the end of it.”
 Try pallet wood flooring, which is easy to clean and looks fantastic, and then get creative with a fluffy rug in the color or pattern of your choice.
+You could even check out these stunning wool rugs melbourne if you wanted to add a luxurious vibe to a room.

 “A rug gives you the opportunity to change your looks up,” adds Tom, suggesting that you view your rugs as an accessory that you can switch out when the mood strikes you.